What It’s Like To Attend An NYC Fashion Shoot

 Unconventional Guests: Animals and Fashion Unite

-As the world becomes increasingly conscious of ethical and sustainable fashion, some designers have taken a bold step by incorporating animals into their runway shows.
-While it may seem unconventional, animals like dogs, cats, and even birds have strutted down catwalks as part of the fashion narrative.
+As the world becomes increasingly conscious of ethical and sustainable fashion, some designers take a bold step by incorporating animals into their runway shows.
+While it may seem unconventional, animals like dogs, cats, and even birds have strutted down catwalks or join photoshoots to complement the narrative of the brand.

 These animal-friendly fashion displays are a response to the growing concern over the treatment of animals in the fashion industry, particularly in fur and leather production.
 By showcasing the coexistence of fashion and animals, designers aim to raise awareness about cruelty-free alternatives and to advocate for more compassionate choices in the industry.